OutSystems/docs-support/src/troubleshooting/application-lifecycle/api-unable-to-download-code.md

 ---
-summary: Learn how to troubleshoot if you are unable to download the source code of an application.
+summary: If you are unable to download the source code, you can troubleshoot by validating factors, such as full-control, application key, environment key, etc. of an application.
 tags:
 locale: en-us
 guid: E542C662-6053-4758-A514-1A4117364DD0